pilgrimtabby/pilgrim-autosplitter/README.md

 You'll need Python 3.9 or newer.
 [Install it here](https://www.python.org/downloads/).

-Download the source files by going to the most recent release (under Releases on the right-hand side of the page) and downloading `source.zip`.
+Download the source files by going to the most recent release (under Releases on the right-hand side of the page) and downloading `Source code (zip)` or `Source code (tar.gz)`.
 Extract the files and open the folder.

 Open the Terminal (if you can't find it, press cmd+space to open Spotlight and search for "Terminal").